A day trip to Brecon Beacons National Park from Cardiff is an absolute must for nature-lovers.

-So here I am, doing what I think should have been around long before.
-In this post, I’ll be sharing details about our day trip to Brecon Beacons from Cardiff, including transportation, things to do and other considerations as well.
+And that’s why here I am, doing what I think should have been around long before.
+In this post, I’ll be sharing details about our day trip to Brecon Beacons from Cardiff, including transportation, things to do, and other considerations as well.

 How to get to Brecon Beacons from Cardiff by public transport?